 A writer might draw on the intense social relations (or seething suspicions) of people living in each other’s pockets; the pleasures and pressures of being too near or too far from your roots.
 Small towns can represent a known quantity or an unknown quality.
 And, in terms of scale, some would be perfectly cast as a set for stage or screen.

-In this edition of The Next Big Thing, we’ll hear from the authors of three new novels that take place beyond the big smoke.
-Slink down to The Moat to discover fresh writing from Jay Carmichael (Ironbark), Kate O’Donnell (Untidy Towns) and Mira Robertson (The Unexpected Education of Emily Dean) and Jesse Paris-Jourdan (‘Shit City’).
+In this edition of The Next Big Thing, we’ll hear from the authors of three new novels and one short story that take place beyond the big smoke.
+Slink down to The Moat to discover fresh writing from Jay Carmichael (Ironbark), Kate O’Donnell (Untidy Towns), Mira Robertson (The Unexpected Education of Emily Dean) and Jesse Paris-Jourdan (‘Shit City’).

 Readings will be our bookseller at this event.

 Jay Carmichael is a writer and editor.
 His first novel, Ironbark, was shortlisted for the Victorian Premier’s Award for an Unpublished Manuscript in 2016.
 His writing has been published by beyondblue and appeared widely in print and online, including in Overland, the Guardian, SBS, and the Te...
 Read more

 Kate O’Donnell is a writer, editor and bookseller specialising in children’s and young adult literature.
 Untidy Towns is her first novel.